-The Security Target is based on Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control [PP-MRTD-EACV2].
+The Security Target of the Digital Identity application is also based on Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control [PP-MRTD-EACV2] as it is the same application used with a different personalisation.
+As the purpose of the Digital Identity application is not the travel documents, we need to defines a slightly different terminology from the [PP-MRTD-EACV2].